-The erosion and sediment control structures are designed and maintained to manage the run-off generated by the 25-year storm event, and conform to the requirements of the Sedimentation Pollution Control Law.
+The erosion and sediment control structures are designed and maintained to manage the run-off generated by the 25-year storm event, convey it to the sediment basins, and conform to the requirements of the Sedimentation Pollution Control Law.
+Sediment basins were designed to pass the 10-year 24-hour design storm without employing use of the emergency spillways.
+Additional routing was performed to confirm that the emergency spillways can successfully pass the 25-year and 100-year storm events.